robert17/iotf-rtd/docs/messaging/devices.rst

 ~~~~~~~~

 When using token based authentication submit the device authentication
-token as the password when making your MQTT connection
+token as the password when making your MQTT connection.

 ----